 How Applying Heat Works for an Injury

-Heat helps increase local temperature to the injured tissue resulting in the following:
+The heat helps increase the local temperature of the injured tissue resulting in the following:

 - Increased blood flow to the area